 Maintenance mode will automatically disable itself when your maintenance window is scheduled to end.
 Alternatively, if you will manually disable maintenance mode when updates are finished, select Stay on indefinitely.If maintenance mode is set to Stay on indefinitely, don't forget to manually disable it when updates are complete.
 Failure to do this could allow users or attackers to install and run new software, including zero-day malware, and it will be added automatically to your allow rules.

 Deep Security Manager will immediately try to send the command to the agent.
 You don't need to click Save.
-The status and / or maintenance mode dashboard widget indicates whether the command has succeeded yet or not.
+The status and maintenance mode dashboard widget indicate whether the command has succeeded.

-If that computer was using shared allow / block rules, then the next time that the agent connects with Deep Security Manager, it will upload the new rules.
+If that computer was using shared allow or block rules, then the next time that the agent connects with Deep Security Manager, it will upload the new rules.
 Deep Security Manager will transmit those new rules to the other agents the next time they connect.
-Time required varies by:
+The time required depends on:

 - If you chose to disable maintenance mode manually, remember to disable Maintenance Mode in order to start to detect software changes again.

 - If you made a security update, verify that all computers were updated (none have the old, insecure software).

 If the computer uses a shared ruleset, go to Policies > Rules > Application Control Rulesets and double-click the ruleset.
 Find the allow rules for the old, insecure software and change their Action to Block.
 This will prevent the insecure software from running if it is accidentally re-installed.

-If you have used the API to create shared allow / block rules, you can apply those rulesets to other computers.
+If you have used the API to create shared allow or block rules, you can apply those rulesets to other computers.
 This can be useful if you have many identical computers (such as a load balanced web server farm).